Billingegroup/cookiecutter/README.md

 The error "No module named" (`e.g. WARNING: autodoc: failed to import module 'tools' from module 'diffpy.pdfmorph'; the following exception was raised: No module named 'diffpy.utils'`) can be resolved by adding `autodoc_mock_imports = [<pkg>]` to your `conf.py` right under imports.
 This file is located in `/doc/source/conf.py`.
 In the case of `PDFmorph`, this was done by adding `autodoc_mock_imports = ["diffpy.utils",]`.

+Congratulations!
+You may now commit the changes made by `auto_api.py` (and yourself) and push this commit to the cloud!
+Make a PR!
+It will be merged, trust!

 ## Workflow for testing diffpy.utils files
 We are using diffpy.utils as a template